Covid/Flu Vaccinations

 Eligibility for the vaccine can be slightly different for each seasonal programme.

-For the Autumn/Winter vaccination programmes, the following patient groups are eligible for the vaccine, but not before 3rd October 2024 (this includes from pharmacies):
+For the Spring vaccination programme, the following patient groups are eligible for the vaccine, but not before 1st April 2025 (this includes from pharmacies):

-• Those aged 6-months to under 65-years who belong to clinically at risk groups
+• Those aged 6-months to under 75-years who belong to clinically at risk groups

 • Housebound patients